Performance analysis of multi-shot shadow estimation: Multi-shot shadow estimation

 In the multi-shot shadow estimation illustrated in Fig. \ref{fig:multi-shot}, one conducts $K$ shots by applying the same unitary $U$ sampled in each round, that is, the measurement settings of these $K$ shots are the same.
 So the total preparation-and-measurement number is $MK$.
 Denote the measurement result in $i$-th round and $j$-th shot as $\mb{b}^{(i,j)}$.
 One can construct the estimator of $\rho$ in this shot as $\hat{\rho}_{(i)}^{(j)}$ following Eq.~\eqref{eq:shadowPost}, and then average on $K$ shots and $M$ rounds to get

 This procedure is listed in Algorithm \ref{algo:tShadow}, and we remark that as $K=1$, it reduces to the original shadow estimation.

-To estimate the expectation value of an observable $O$, one can construct the unbiased estimator as $\hat{o}=\tr(O\hat{\rho})$.
+To estimate the expectation value of an observable $O$, one can construct the unbiased estimator as $\hat{O}=\tr(O\hat{\rho})$.
 The performance of shadow estimation is mainly characterized by the variance of $\hat{o}$, which determines the experiment time to control the estimation error,

 Here, the expectation value is taken on the random unitary $U$ in $M$ rounds and the measurement result $\mb{b}^{(i,j)}$ in $MK$ shots.
 In the following sections, we give a general expression for this key quantity, and then analyze the variance for Pauli and Clifford measurements respectively.
-We remark that even though we focus on estimating one observable $O$ here, the vairance result can be applied to simultaneously estimate a set of observables $\{O_i\}$ by directly using the median-of-mean technique \cite{huang2020predicting}.
+We remark that even though we focus on estimating one observable $O$ here, the variance result can be applied to simultaneously estimating a set of observables $\{O^i\}$ by using the median-of-mean technique \cite{huang2020predicting}, which is discussed in Appendix \ref{App:GeneralO}.